Luchasaurus: WWE (2012–2014)

-In 2012, Matelson signed a developmental contract with WWE and was sent for training at FCW where he was given the ring name Judas Devlin.
+In 2012, Matelson signed a developmental contract with WWE and was sent for training at Florida Championship Wrestling (FCW) where he was given the ring name Judas Devlin.
 On August 1, 2012, he made his FCW debut teaming with Corey Graves defeating Briley Pierce and CJ Parker.
-In 2012, FCW was renamed NXT and Devlin transferred to the new development brand, performing mainly at house shows.
-Austin was released in 2014 after a severe hip injury.
+In 2012, FCW was rebranded as NXT and Devlin transferred to the new development brand, performing mainly at house shows.
+Matelson was released in 2014 after a severe hip injury suffered in March 2013.
+He would be inactive from wrestling.